Yandex Cloud

 • spark.submit.deployMode cluster: Driver deploy mode.

 Make sure to run jobs in cluster mode to set up your virtual environment properly.
-For more information, see Resource allocation.
+For more information about driver deploy mode, see Resource allocation.

 • spark.yarn.dist.archives 's3a://<bucket_name>/<archive_name>.tar.gz#<alias>': Path to the archive with your environment.

-Enter an environment alias of your choice after the # character.
+After #, enter an environment alias of your choice.
 The alias will serve as the name of the subdirectory the archive will be unpacked to.

-• spark.yarn.appMasterEnv.PYSPARK_PYTHON ./<alias>/bin/python: Overrides the run Python interpreter command for the YARN Application Master process.
+• spark.yarn.appMasterEnv.PYSPARK_PYTHON ./<alias>/bin/python: Overrides the Python interpreter startup command for the YARN Application Master process.

 • spark.pyspark.python ./<alias>/bin/python: Overrides the run Python interpreter command for the job driver.

-When executing the next cell that uses Spark, such as a cell in %spark.pyspark or %spark.sql mode, a Spark session will be created with the specified settings.
-The virtual environment dependencies will be available in this session.
+When you run the next cell that uses Spark, such as a cell in %spark.pyspark or %spark.sql mode, Spark creates a session with the specified settings.
+This session allows you to use the dependencies bundled with the virtual environment.

 Was the article helpful?